How can we create the best environment for helping our children grow? How can we make our home a sanctuary for the children God has entrusted to us?

 God blesses us with these little ones, and He is the One who can teach us how to bring them to adulthood successfully.

-Two great principles
+Two great principles for how to raise a child

 God has not left us without guidelines we can use to provide a more fulfilling life for our children.
 Certainly there is no guarantee, as children sometimes make bad choices, but applying these guidelines will greatly increase our odds of a good outcome.